OmarQuishawi/Avertra-RAG/README.md

 ### Reranking

-**Reranking**, in the context of Large Language Models (LLMs) like the one used in llamaindex, involves adjusting the order of nodes based on their relevance to a query1.
+**Reranking**, in the context of Large Language Models (LLMs) like the one used in llamaindex, involves adjusting the order of nodes based on their relevance to a query.
 Here’s a brief overview:

 * **Relevance Scoring**: Nodes are initially ranked based on a relevance score, which determines how closely they match the user’s query.